Machine Strategy Guide

 - Progressive ceiling display: The machine shows a Must Hit By value.
 The jackpot must pay at or before that ceiling.

-- Rising meter: Each wager contributes a small percentage to the progressive.
+- Rising counter: Each wager contributes a small percentage to the progressive.
 The jackpot climbs toward the ceiling with every spin.

-- EV trigger window: When the meter is close enough to the ceiling, expected value of winning — adjusted for probability — can exceed the cost of play.
+- EV trigger window: When the counter is close enough to the ceiling, expected value of winning — adjusted for probability — can exceed the cost of play.

-- Reset after hit: After the jackpot pays, the meter resets to a seed value.
-Progressives just past reset are almost never +EV.
+- Reset after hit: After the jackpot pays, the counter resets to a seed value.
+Progressives just past reset are almost never player-favorable.

 Key Insight

-The distance between the current meter and the ceiling is the single most important number in Quick Hit advantage play.
-A meter at 95% of the ceiling is almost certainly +EV.
-A meter at 10% of the ceiling is almost never +EV.
+The distance between the current counter and the ceiling is the single most important number in Quick Hit advantage play.
+A counter at 95% of the ceiling is almost certainly player-favorable.
+A counter at 10% of the ceiling is almost never player-favorable.

 When to Play Quick Hit